Explore Science-first Philosophy

 Print

-Beyond the Milky Way, only a handful of those points of light are galaxies.
-Our galaxy is part of a Local Group of over 50 galaxies, all gravitationally bound together.
-Just as planets orbit the Sun, the stars, galaxies, and dust within our Local Group are locked together and will ride out eternity as a cosmic “island.”
+And, our galaxy is part of a Local Group of over 50 galaxies, all gravitationally bound together.
+Just as planets orbit the Sun, the stars, galaxies, and dust within our Local Group are locked together in a cosmic “island.”

-How big is this “island”?
-Imagine this: both Star Wars and Star Trek take place entirely within our Milky Way galaxy.
-That’s just one galaxy in our Local Group, an unimaginably vast expanse of space.
-While trillions of distant galaxies are vanishing beyond the cosmic horizon, our Local Group will remain bound together—for eternity.
+How big is this island?
+Imagine this: both Star Wars and Star Trek take place entirely within a galaxy.
+Star Trek takes place in the Milky Way, and Star Wars takes place a long time ago in a galaxy far, far away.
+Our Local Group of galaxies is an unimaginably vast expanse of space.
+While trillions of distant galaxies will vanish beyond the cosmic horizon, our Local Group will remain bound together, for at least trillions of years.

 Over time, some galaxies will merge.
 For example, the Milky Way and Andromeda are on a collision course and will one day form a massive galaxy.
 But this process is so slow that the night sky will change imperceptibly on human timescales.
 And stars are far apart, they’re unlikely to collide.
 Instead, their gravitational pull will reshape the stars into a new galaxy.